Cruise Ship Beds: Here’s What’s Under the Blanket

 Bedding on the Cruise

-Sheets are a blend of 60% polyester and 40% cotton.
+We found sheets are often a blend of 60% polyester and 40% cotton when we’ve checked.
 They certainly aren’t the softest, but the repeated washings do soften them somewhat.

 Cleanliness of the Cruise Ship Bed